JamesOwenHall/SEG3125-Project/README.md

 ### Getting Started

-Ensure that you have Node.js installed on your system.
+Ensure that you have [Node.js](http://nodejs.org/) installed on your system.
 Once this is done do the following:

 * Run `npm install`

-This will install all of the projet dependecies.
+This will install all of the project dependecies.

 * Run `npm start`